guettli/golang-and-vscode/README.md

 Then you get output like this:
 ```
-foo/bar.go:33:43: ... your term
+foo/bar.go:33:7: ... your term
 ```

+33 is the line number, and 7 is the column.

-And `foo/bar.go:33` is a hyperlink you can click.
+And `foo/bar.go:33:7:` is a hyperlink you can click.

-# Config
+# find ... | xargs grep -n

+To get hyperlinks to the found lines I use `find ... | xargs grep -n`.
+This way `grep` prints the line number behind the file name.

 ## Custom Keybindings